 SAMANTHA: Yeah.
 I 100% agree.
 If, if you were, if you're going to rely on it being rehearsed, at least move your starting point so you aren't giving the same judge the same look through multiple rounds of competition.
 But if you can find a level of authenticity and a find a level of improv and react in the moment and react to your partner and react to the music, then that's going to make you a more rounded, more interesting, better dancer.
 Yeah. you mentioned that you in particular like watching smooth at the moment. obviously the NDCA as far as Pro-Am competitions and closed syllabus versus open syllabus made a whole bunch of changes, at the end of 2019 to just kind of restrict and give more focus, I think to, instructors that are moving their students through.
 Rozana and I talked about.
 About it a little bit on her podcast, but I wanted to see from a judging perspective and from an adjudicator and an invigilator, perspective, what, when it comes to you can only be apart for four bars or the first four bars have to be closed.

 Then you have to have 12 over the course of a minute.
 Then you can only be a part for X number of counts or X number of measures. how has a judge, are you keeping track of that and how.
 How frequently do you see people not adhering to the new guidelines on that, on the floor?

-SAMANTHA: If it's, if it's very obvious that you've broken,
+SAMANTHA: If it's very obvious that you've broken?

 If not, then there's the open category for a reason as a judge.
 I know there are times when I watching and I'm thinking, Oh my goodness, did the invigilator see that?
 Do you know what you're doing?
 Why are you doing?
 But at the end of the day, that's not my, my, my job is to decide whether I love you or I love you.